ssocean/PyBiblion/README.md

 This repository contains the official code implementation for the Paper [A Literature Review of Literature Reviews in Pattern Analysis and Machine
 Intelligence](https://arxiv.org/abs/2402.12928).
 Our goal is to provide a set of tools to assist researchers and scholars in conducting efficient and in-depth bibliometric analyses in the field.

+Note: The term "biblion" is derived from the ancient Greek word "βιβλίον" (biblíon), means book or literature.

 ## Features

 - **Meta-data Retrieval**: Automated tools for fetching literature data from multiple databases.